Introduction – To Online Course Requirements

 Access To The Internet

-Online courses often list access to the internet as one of the course requirements.
+Online courses often list internet access as a course requirement.

 Therefore, some of your course customers may it beneficial to see a clear statement that access to the internet is indeed required.
 This is especially true if you are hosting your courses outside of traditional marketplaces like SkillShare and Udemy.